jasoneplumb/revsys/PiLED/README.md

     > node server.js
 This starts the http server on localthost using port 3000

-To view the exposed data, browse to http://[your RPi's IP Address]:3000, the index.html will be loaded ad displayed (served by server.js) index.html loads the client.js file which contains the JSON query logic.
+To view the exposed data, browse to http://[your RPi's IP Address]:3000, the index.html will be loaded and displayed (served by server.js) index.html loads the client.js file which contains the JSON query logic.